json-schema-org/understanding-json-schema/source/reference/object.rst

     // If we provide the number in the wrong type, it is invalid:
     { "number": "1600", "street_name": "Pennsylvania", "street_type": "Avenue" }
     --
     // By default, leaving out properties is valid.
-See
-    // `required`.
     { "number": 1600, "street_name": "Pennsylvania" }
     --
     // By extension, even an empty object is valid: